 When we moved to Eau Claire, WI I got my hands on my dad’s electric bass, which I enjoyed playing very much.
 However, I had always wanted an electric guitar so I eventually traded the bass in for one.
 It was around this same time that I started designing, without really realizing it.
 My first taste of guitar design came from flipping through an AC/DC album, where I decided to draw Angus Young’s Gibson SG.
 From there, it expanded into drawing several of my own designs, which ended up covering the walls of my bedroom.

 In addition to my love of artwork, I have always enjoyed projects, like wood-working.
 This came from when I would spend summers at my grandparents.
 My Grandpa Bill was a master carpenter.
 He was quite the perfectionist, not wanting to make anything the wrong way; that just wasn’t his style.
-He passed this perfectionism on to me, along with his love of using hand tools.
+He passed this perfectionism on to me, along with his knowledge and skill of using hand tools.
 “Hand powered and air cooled”, he would always say.

 As I got older and entered the workforce, my passions for art and working with my hands never left me, even though I never made it to art school like I wanted.
 I decided one day that I did want to go to school, and I realized I love all the skills that go into building and repairing instruments.
 I am a perfectionist, and because of this I don’t like doing things halfway.
 When I decided to go to school to become a luthier, I wanted to go to the best school in the country.
 After some research, I soon discovered the best school for this was in Red Wing, MN.
 I applied, got in, and the rest-as they say-is history.